 Rascher used prisoners from the Dachau concentration camp to conduct his experiment, placing them in a special pressurized chamber that mimicked the atmospheric conditions that paratroopers faced.

-Blood Coagulant Experiments
+His Blood Coagulant Experiments Were Excessively Cruel

 Rascher used a substance called Polygal, made of beet and apple pectin, in experiments involving blood coagulation.
 He believed that if soldiers took tablets of this natural coagulant before battle, they would lose less blood if they were shot.